Mtpaa/MappingTime/README.md

 - build a function to get ALL Informations of the geosjon visualized
 - design sidebar and popupBox
-- make the variables duration and steps interaktive for the user
+- make the variables  `duration` and  `steps` interactive for the user and make it possible for the user to play with the option  `getInterval`
 - ~~into the sidebar(For Picturesvisualization over URL...change im Backend geojson-file new column "IMG_URL")~~
 - a function to read ot the graphical informations of the features and visualizided the animated layer of the map